rockfordlhotka/Cloud-Native-HOL/src/Lab03/readme.md

 In other words, your ASP.NET Core code can easily access the three variables defined here, though in this lab only the URL value is important, because the RabbitMQ instances are using the default user/password values.

+**IMPORTANT:** Now make sure all the other existing service entries in the file have the same IP address for their `RABBITMQ__URL` values.

 ### Examine the WorkInProgress Class

 Open the `Services/WorkInProgress.cs` file.
 This simple code exists because it is necessary to keep track of outstanding user requests (browser postback requests) that have requested a sandwich.
 Remember the overall workflow: